How to Choose

 The contact points that come in contact with your dog’s skin should be as short as possible but still make it through his fur.
 Cheaper collars often use nickel in their contact points which cause so much of the irritation, redness, and other issues seen with e-collars.
 If you’ve ever worn cheap earrings that made your earlobes swell up and hurt- it’s the same concept.
 That’s what cheap contacts containing nickel will do to your dog’s neck.
 You want to try and avoid nickel on your dog’s skin as much as possible.

 A true remote training collar should have various modes to give you flexibility on training.
-These modes typically are beeping, vibration, and shock.
-Some other collars will but their features are centered on one of these modes while offering lesser versions of the others.
+These modes typically are beeping, vibration, and shock, also known as stim.
+Some other collars include all 3 but their features are centered on one of these modes while offering lesser versions of the others.
 Shock, sadly, is becoming increasingly popular so be mindful of that when shopping for a remote training collar.

 The whole point of a remote training collar is to be able to use it at great lengths.
 Most only suited for short ranges, with some flexibility for medium distances (over 200 feet).
 However, there are some that excel at long-range and could be used long-term for outdoor/hunting dogs that need cues over great distances.